Cambie Corridor, Vancouver

 Van Horne Elementary (K-7 Public)

-Serving the central corridor near Oakridge-41st.
-Strong academic programs and a diverse student body.
+Central corridor near Oakridge-41st.
+Strong academics, diverse student body.

 Jamieson Elementary (K-7 Public)